 For over a year now, what started as a subtle vibration, turned into a stronger, clearly noticeable vibration in my throat.
 Now I have this constant vibration in the back of my throat area, spreading into my head, with both ears ringing.
 When focused upon, the vibration intensifies, backed with this euphoric, amazing feeling, but sometimes I also experience this deep, emotional pain in my throat.
 Although I don’t really mind it, I’m just curious about what this could be, and/or mean.

-If, however, the throat pain is constant and not just in meditation, you should seek a throat-doctor.
-If it is only in meditation, than I suggest some simple attempts to relax the head, neck, face, and throat areas.
+If, however, the throat pain is constant and not just in meditation, you should seek a throat doctor.
+If it is only in meditation, then I suggest some simple attempts to relax the head, neck, face, and throat areas.

 Do you know the Energization Exercises by Yogananda?
-Tense and relax repeatedly (a few seconds tense, then relax, each) the front of the neck (i.e. the area in the center of and around the throat).
-Next: With chest, carefully rotate in a circle, 3x, the head against a mild degree of tension in the neck.
-Rotate back the other direction, 3x.
+Tense and relax repeatedly (a few seconds tense, then relax) the front of the neck (that is, the area in the center of and around the throat).
+Next: With the chest, carefully rotate the head in a circle, three times, against a mild degree of tension in the neck.
+Rotate back the other direction, three times.
 Do the same without tension.
 Next: Lower chin to chest, tense the neck muscles, slowly raise the head as you inhale (technically a “double-breath” if you know this), then “drop” the head back down as you exhale.
-Next: Open your mouth gently; inhale throat the mouth; exhale softly chanting AAAAAaaaaahhh.
+Next: Open your mouth gently; inhale throough the mouth; exhale softly chanting AAAAAh-aaaaahhh.
 Do this several times.

-In the beginning of meditation, roll your tongue over, backwards towards the throat and push the upside down tongue up against the upper palate.
+At the beginning of meditation, roll your tongue over, backward towards the throat, and push the underside of the tongue up against the upper palate.
 Do for a few seconds; relax; repeat a few times.
 Open your mouth slightly, relax the tongue so that it hangs gently in the mouth (almost as if you are about to speak).
 Let it relax there.
 Relax your jaw at the same time.
 Your eyes should be open but soft; same with the mouth.
 Next, do a body scan.
 Do you know how to do this?
 (It is done mentally only beginning with your left foot, try to intuitively feel the entire foot; move to the right foot and go up the body in this manner.
 Feel space is entering each body section and dissolving it.)
 Now with this level of relaxation, begin your meditation as usual, closing your eyes, etc.

 If throat tension/pain returns, stop and try some or all of the above exercises.